 Yes, it’s true.
 Game Center is no longer a stand-alone app

-But even though the app is gone, Game Center settings remain available in the Settings app in iOS 10-12.
-And Game Center is still part of Content & Privacy Restrictions (or in older iOS, Restrictions) and even includes an option for screen recording.
+But even though the app is gone, Game Center settings remain available in the Settings app in iOS and iPadOS (for iOS versions 10 and higher.).
+And Game Center is still part of Screen Time’s Content & Privacy Restrictions (or in older iOS, Restrictions) and even includes an option for screen recording.

-It’s even a part of watchOS!
+It’s even a part of watchOS and tvOS!
 So Game Center is alive and well–just no longer an app for your home screen.

 Game Center is Now a Service